Clients of careers advisers include adults, young people, the unemployed, job-changers and students in colleges and further education.

-Careers advisers are employed by private and public careers offices contracted by the Department for Communities and Learning to provide advice and guidance services.
+Careers advisers provide advice and guidance services in a range of settings to people who want support in making choices that will affect their working lives.
 Their clients include adults, young people, the unemployed, career-changers and students in colleges and further education.
 Typical responsibilities include:

 - assessing personal characteristics, skills and interests via individual interviews and/or group work